rsm-mec014/CSC3170-Database-Project/README.md

 The detailed information of database schemas is included in [``Database.md``](https://github.com/CSC3170-2022Fall/project-wiskey-drunkards/blob/main/Database.md).

 ## Remarks
 Note that the Huawei cloud database RDS for MySQL that we rendered for our back end was paid to be available before Jan 11, 2023, thus after this date our web application may have some functions that do not work as expected.
+If you encounter issues related to it, please contact rep_laureline@hotmail.com, and we will extend the service lifespan of our Huawei cloud database RDS.

 There is a similar issue with the cloud of streamlit, where we deploy our app.
 If the app has not been visited for several weeks, it might sleep temporarily.
 Contact 120090527@link.cuhk.edu.cn if the app is sleeping.

-If you encounter issues related to it, please do not hesitate to contact us (the email links shown in Team Members section), and we will extend the service life of our Huawei cloud database RDS.